ffund/compe-design-project/lab2/input-output.md

 ---

 **Lab report**: Modify the `gpio-input-3.py` script to count the number of times a rising edge is detected (i.e. the number of button presses), and print this number each time the button is pressed.
 Test your modified script.
+Upload

-Upload your modified code and a screenshot showing the output when your run this code in the terminal (and press the button a few times).
+* your modified code and
+* a screenshot showing the output when your run this code in the terminal (and press the button a few times).

 Hint: In Python, if you want to modify a global variable inside a function, declare the variable as `global` inside the function before you use it.

+Note: your code should be "clean" and well-organized, in addition to being *correct*.

 ---

-\newpage
+### Disconnect your circuit

+Carefully disconnect your Pi from the push button circuit.

 \newpage